amir-arad/MCP-server-vault/servers/kivo360-anthropic-mcp-code-analyzer.md

 ## Description

-Integrates with open source projects to analyze codebases, detect patterns, and generate intelligent merge strategies for streamlined integration and refactoring.
+An MCP server that helps analyze open source projects and integrate them with your existing codebase.
+This tool uses Claude to analyze code patterns, architecture, and documentation to provide intelligent merge strategies for streamlined integration and refactoring.

 ## Features

+- Repository analysis and code pattern detection
+- Documentation extraction and processing
+- Intelligent merge strategy generation using Claude
+- AST-based code analysis
+- Dependency tracking
+- Architecture pattern detection
 - Codebase analysis
 - Pattern detection
 - Merge strategy generation